 Now import the fpga control library.
-This will automatically pull-in the KATCP library and any other required communications libraries. import casperfpga fpga = casperfpga.CasperFpga('<roach2 hostname or ip_address>')
+This will automatically pull-in the KATCP library and any other required communications libraries.

 To connect to the board we create a CasperFpga instance; let's call it fpga.
 The CasperFpga constructor requires just one argument: the IP hostname or address of your FPGA board.